cantinasec/dv-files/sky-op-bridges/README.md

 git submodule status
 ```

-### Install Deployment Verification Tool
+## Install Deployment Verification Tool

-We are using the Deployment Verification Tool from ChainSecurity, which is designed to verify deployed contracts.
-You can find it [here](https://github.com/ChainSecurity/deployment_validation).
-We used the version from the following commit: [4c804e4bb984024857c71aa6c2fe279999201105](https://github.com/ChainSecurity/deployment_validation/commit/4c804e4bb984024857c71aa6c2fe279999201105).
+The [Deployment Verification Tool](https://github.com/ChainSecurity/deployment_validation) from ChainSecurity is used to verify the deployed contracts.

-### Create Validation File
+The version used for this validation can be found at the following commit: [4c804e4bb984024857c71aa6c2fe279999201105](https://github.com/ChainSecurity/deployment_validation/commit/4c804e4bb984024857c71aa6c2fe279999201105).

+## Create DV config

 Copy the following into a file named `.dv_config.json` in the root directory of this repository: